Have Questions?

 570-836-2722

-Like other alcohol and drug treatment facilities, Childrens Service Center Wyoming is dedicated to ongoing recovery for alcohol and drug abusers living in Montrose, Pennsylvania and its surrounding areas.
+Like other alcohol and drug treatment facilities, Childrens Service Center Wyoming is dedicated to ongoing recovery for alcohol and drug abusers living in Montrose, PA. and its surrounding areas.
 As such, this drug and alcohol rehab center has been providing services like brief intervention approach, dual diagnosis drug rehab, activity therapy, individual psychotherapy, matrix model, anger management and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, Childrens Service Center Wyoming believes that it is essential that its clients receive individual focus and services to ensure that they are successful.
 This is why it specializes in several programs such as housing services, social skills development, active duty military, self-help groups, persons who have experienced sexual abuse, clients with HIV/AIDS and many other modes of treatment that you can find listed in the following section.
 These services that Childrens Service Center Wyoming provides are also available in different settings - detoxification centers, long term addiction treatment facilities, inpatient drug rehab programs, outpatient day treatment, short term rehab programs and more.